 How much does a motor vehicle defective title bond cost in Utah?

-The Utah Tax Commission requires individuals with defective titles or insufficient evidence of ownership of a motor vehicle to post a surety bond in an amount equal to twice the appraised value of the vehicle.
+The Utah Tax Commission may require individuals with defective titles or public insufficient evidence of ownership of a motor vehicle to post a surety bond in an amount twice the appraised value of the vehicle.
 Applicants must verify their required bond amount with the state prior to bonding.

 Motor vehicle defective title or insufficient evidence of ownership bonds in Utah are put in place to indemnify any person, firm or corporation that might establish legal ownership of the vehicle in question at the time of the transfer of the title certificate.
 The bond serves as coverage for damages sustained or suffered as a result of the issuance of a title certificate for the vehicle.